Money in the Bank (2021): Canceled match

 At Hell in a Cell, Bianca Belair defeated Bayley in a Hell in a Cell match to retain the SmackDown Women's Championship.
 On the following episode of SmackDown, both were involved in a mixed tag team match in which Bayley pinned Belair.
 The following week, Bayley claimed that Belair's Hell in a Cell victory was a fluke, citing her own victory over Belair in the mixed tag team match.
 Belair then came out and challenged Bayley to an "I Quit" match with the title on the line at Money in the Bank and Bayley accepted.
 On July 9, however, WWE announced that Bayley suffered a legitimate injury while training that would sideline her for up to nine months; this was followed by an announcement that a replacement for Bayley would be revealed on that night's SmackDown.
 Carmella was revealed as the replacement and the match was changed to a regular singles match that would instead occur on the July 16 episode of SmackDown, where Belair retained.
+This also resulted in WWE moving the Raw Tag Team Championship match pitting AJ Styles and Omos against The Viking Raiders (Erik and Ivar) from the July 12 episode of Raw to the Money in the Bank event in order to fill the slot in the match card vacated by the cancellation of the former.

 Event

 Pre-show

 During the Money in the Bank Kickoff pre-show, The Mysterios (Rey Mysterio and Dominik Mysterio) defended the SmackDown Tag Team Championship against The Usos (Jey Uso and Jimmy Uso).
 During the match, Jey caught Rey with a Superkick in mid-air and then performed the Uso Splash on Rey for a nearfall.
 In the end, as Rey attempted a 619 on Jey, Jimmy protected Jey with Jimmy receiving the 619 instead.
 Jey then performed a roll-up on Rey with an assist from Jimmy to win the titles for the fifth time, and their seventh overall tag team championship in WWE.
-This would mark the beginning of The Usos' record-setting title reign, which currently stands as the longest tag team title reign in WWE.
+This would mark the beginning of The Usos' record-setting title reign, which currently stands as the longest tag team title reign in WWE at 622 days.